-As good as they were (and they were really good!)
-I don’t want to turn on the oven for 8 hours and hang around to stir them every once in a while.
+As good as they were (and they were really good!), I don’t want to turn on the oven for eight hours and hang around to stir them every once in a while.
+(Maybe next time I’ll try cooking the beans in a pressure cooker!)

 BEST BEANS FOR BAKED BEANS

-Navy beans are the beans of choice for New England style baked beans.
+Navy beans are the bean of choice for New England-style baked beans.
 They are small and thus soak up a lot of sweet molasses goodness that is the hallmark of baked beans.
-You could also use Great Northern beans or another variety of small beans if you can’t find them, but the small pea beans (navy beans) are the most authentic for Boston style baked beans.
+You could also use Great Northern beans or another variety of small beans if you can’t find them, but the small pea beans (navy beans) are the most authentic for Boston-style baked beans.

 MAKE AHEAD: STORING AND FREEZING

 They can be frozen for up to six months, but the texture can become a little mushy.
 If you know ahead of time you will freeze the beans, reduce the cooking time by about 10 minutes so the beans are not too soft.
-Let them cool in the refrigerator before freezing, and defrost in the refrigerator before reheating.
+Let them cool on the counter and then chill thoroughly in the fridge before transferring to freezer-safe containers and freezing.
+Defrost in the refrigerator before reheating.

 LOOKING FOR MORE BEAN RECIPES?